General Course Requirements

 - Center for the Study of Race & Race Relations

-The Certificate in Family Law can now be earned through several pathways.
-Earning a certificate allows student the opportunity to specialize in an area of law.
+The concentration in Family Law can now be earned through several pathways.

 We have created curriculum guides for learners in General Family Law, Juvenile Justice, Civil Practice, and Public Interest.
 In addition, if you have a particular area of interest we will work with you to develop a program of study to fit your goal.

-Students must apply and be accepted for admission to the certificate program.
+Students must apply and be accepted for admission to the Family Law program.
 Students are encouraged to apply as early as possible in their law school career.

 Students must meet all graduation requirements of the College of Law.